JeremyACase/ubiquia/README.md

       repository: pet-store-image-classiffier
       tag: latest

-    # An optional configmap to pass to the agent.
+    # An optional configmap to pass to the component.
     config:
       configMap:
         application.yml: |